segersniels/slackdo/README.md

 # Slackdo
 ![example](img/task-example.png)

-A lot of people use the slack conversation with themselves as a todo list.
-SlackDO is a simple CLI tool that allows you to send TODO items and Reminders to yourself on Slack through an incoming webhook.

-It simplifies the process of maintaining your TODO list from the CLI without having to leave the CLI while working.
+SlackDO is a simple CLI tool that allows you to send TODO items and reminders to a channel on Slack or to yourself.
+It simplifies the process of maintaining your TODO list from the CLI without having to leave it.

 ## Prerequisites
 - Ruby